 We must know the basic character that is displayed by the Indian Economy which corresponds with the developing nations.
 This will help us know our economy at a larger scale and work towards its improvement.
 In this context, we are presenting our discussion which is based on the Characteristics of the Indian Economy, where we will be discussing the nature or characteristics and know about the dreadful scenario of poverty in India.

 Basic Characteristics of Indian Economy

 The Indian economy is a developing economy, and this is owed to the fact that there are extremely high levels of poverty, unemployment, illiteracy, etc. in India.
-With a suddenly diminishing Gross Domestic Product (GDP) to add to the various problems faced by the Indian economy, there are a lot of factors which contribute to the nature and characteristics of Indian economy being a developing economy.
+With a suddenly diminishing Gross Domestic Product (GDP) to add to the various problems faced by the Indian economy, there are a lot of factors that contribute to the nature and characteristics of the Indian economy being a developing economy.
 Let’s understand the characteristic features of developing economies and then understand how these features apply to the Indian economic realm.

 Characteristic Features of Developing Economies

 A developing economy is one in which the process of development has begun, but it has not affected the whole economy in a full-fledged manner as of yet.
 The following are some of the characteristic features of developing economies:

 The real income of a country refers to the purchasing power of the country as a whole in a given financial year, while the per capita real income refers to the average purchasing power of the country or the purchasing power of an individual in a country in that year.
 Developing countries share the characteristic of a low per capita real income.

 Where there is a high population, there also has to be an infrastructure in place to support that population.
 This means there need to be enough educational and medical facilities, enough employment opportunities with good salaries, etc. With a high population, especially an increasingly high population, providing these facilities to each citizen becomes a huge task and most often, governments are unable to follow through, thus leaving the economy in the developing stage.